 Marianna is one of those students.
 She was super comfortable cracking out basic charts in Excel.
 But she wanted to get even better at it AND she wanted to broaden her skill set into Tableau.

 My organization was signaling an interest in Tableau and I wanted to be prepared in the event that they did go through with it.
 I am glad I started learning to use it because they did in fact roll it out and I was given a Tableau license.
-I would have been completely lost without Graph Guides.
+I would have been completely lost without The Evergreen Data Certification Program.
 Tableau is an amazing tool but after using Excel for so many years I found the switch tricky at first.
 Now I am hooked and feel really confident using it.– Marianna

 She’s right!
 Tableau IS tricky at first!
 So when I was creating Marianna’s custom curriculum, I didn’t drop her into the deep end.
 We spent the first few months maxxing out Marianna’s Excel skills.
 She learned new graph types to make there, rocked out some excellent visuals, and even learned a wee bit of code, with me coaching her along the way.